-The degree to which person believes that using technology would improve is performance is known as perceived usefulness (Davis, 1989).
-Furthermore, through perceived utility, PEOU has direct and indirect influenceon adoption intention.
-Consequently, PEOU has influences PU and individual attitudes (Davis, 1989; Venkatesh and Davis, 2000a).
+The degree to which person believes that using technology would improve is performance is known as perceived usefulness (Davis, Furthermore, 1989). through perceived utility, PEOU has direct and indirect influenceon adoption intention.
+Consequently, PEOU has influences PU and individual attitudes (Davis, 1989; Venkatesh & Davis, 2000a).
 PU of Fintech technology is a critical factor in determining whether users will continue to adopt and use it (Yan et al., 2021).
-PU measures how well Fintech technology meets the needs of users, such as providing time-saving benefits and advantages.
+PU measures how well Fintech technology meets the needs of users, such as time-saving providing benefits and advantages.
 Therefore, understanding and improving the perceived usefulness of Fintech technology can increase its adoption and continued use by users (Abdul-Rahim et al., 2022).

-Huei et al. (2018) conducted a study that found a significant and positive relationship between the PEOU and PU of Fintech products and services, and the likelihood of Malaysians to adopt them.
-Similarly, Riza and Hafizi (2019) found that PU, PEOU, and their relationship significantly influenced the adoption of Islamic Fintech mobile banking applications during the Industry 4.0 era.
+Huei et al., (2018) conducted a study that found a significant and positive relationship between the PEOU and PU of Fintech products and services, and the likelihood of Malaysians to adopt them.
+Similarly, Riza and Hafizi, (2019) found that PEOU, their relationship and significantly influenced the adoption of Islamic Fintech mobile banking applications during the Industry 4.0 era.
 They attributed the Technology Acceptance Model (TAM) as a useful framework to understand user intentions to adopt new technologies.
-Other studies, such as those by Do and Do (2020), Nugraha et al., (2022), Rahi et al. (2020), Singh et al. (2020), have concluded a that PU has positive relationship on intention to use technology
+Other studies, such as those by Do & Do, (2020), Nugraha et al., (2022), Rahi et al., (2020), Singh et al., (2020), have concluded a that PU has positive relationship on intention to use technology